DIAGNijmegen/auc23-baseline/README.md

       * `roi_segmentation_file: str = None`: Path to the region of interest segmentation file. `None` will be passed if no ROI segmentation file is provided for the task at hand.
 2. Compile a `requirements.txt` file listing all required python packages for your code in  `./universalclassifier/` and place this in the root of your repository.
 3. Make sure a `README.md` file exists in the root of your repository.
-4. Make sure to have `poetry` installed.
-You can do so following these instructions https://python-poetry.org/docs/#installation.
+4. Make sure to have `poetry` installed (or another tool of your choice to build a `.whl` file from your codebase).
+You can install `poetry` by following these instructions https://python-poetry.org/docs/#installation.

 #### Creating the `.whl` file
 1. Go to the root of your codebase and run